Silk Road Central Asia Travel Guide

 Operating hours for businesses vary.
 Organize around public and religious holidays.

 Being aware of local communication options and operating hours greatly simplifies your journey.
-Plan for reliable internet access, especially outside major urban centers.
+Plan for reliable internet access, especially outside major cities.

 Gain access to airport lounges worldwide with Priority Pass for comfort during layovers.